Highlights

 Day 9: Machu Picchu (Day 2), Luxury Train to Cusco

 One day at Machu Picchu simply isn't enough, which is why this morning, you'll return to the citadel a second time.
-It's a great opportunity to walk amid more well-preserved ruins plus embark on one of the additional hikes in the area.
+It's a great opportunity to walk amid more well-preserved ruins, plus embark on one of the additional hikes in the area.
 The most famous are the routes up the tallest peaks rising above the citadel: Huayna Picchu at 8,920 feet (2,720 m) and Montaña Machu Picchu at 10,111 feet (3,082 m).
 Both involve rigorous uphill (at times almost vertical) hikes, and both reward your effort with great views over the citadel and the Andes below.

 You'll no doubt be sore after all that hiking, which is fine because, after this half-day excursion, you'll board the luxurious Hiram Bingham train once again for the relaxing three-hour ride southeast to Cusco.
-Upon arrival you'll return to El Convento and will have the rest of the day free to relax at the hotel.
+Upon arrival you'll return to El Convento and have the rest of the day free to relax at the hotel.

 Day 10: San Pedro Market Tour & Cooking Class, Pisco Cocktail Tour